anyaevostinar/anyaevostinar.github.io/classes/201-f20/syllabus.md

 Oscar Alarez is an academic skills coach in the office with whom you can make individual video conferencing appointments.

 ## Inclusivity and Universal Learning
+I strive to create an inclusive and respectful classroom that values diversity.
+Our individual differences enrich and enhance our understanding of one another and of the world around us.
+This class welcomes the perspectives of all ethnicities, genders, religions, ages, sexual orientations, disabilities, socioeconomic backgrounds, regions, and nationalities.

 My goal is that everyone should be able to learn from this class and feel comfortable asking questions and participating.
 In class, on the forums, and when working with one another, be respectful and inclusive.
 If something makes you uncomfortable or you're concerned about an interaction, please come talk to me!

 Carleton College is committed to providing equitable access to learning opportunities for all students.
 The Disability Services office (Henry House, 107 Union Street) is the campus office that collaborates with students who have disabilities to provide and/or arrange reasonable accommodations.
-If you have, or think you may have, a disability (e.g., mental health, attentional, learning, autism spectrum disorders, chronic health, traumatic brain injury and concussions, vision, hearing, mobility, or speech impairments), please contact disability@carleton.edu or call Sam Thayer ('10), Accessibility Specialist (x4464) or Chris Dallager, Director of Disability Services (x5250) to arrange a confidential discussion regarding equitable access and reasonable accommodations.
+If you have, or think you may have, a disability (e.g., mental health, attentional, learning, autism spectrum disorders, chronic health, traumatic brain injury and concussions, vision, hearing, mobility, or speech impairments), please contact disability@carleton.edu or call Sam Thayer (’10), Accessibility Specialist (x4464) or Chris Dallager, Director of Disability Services (x5250) to arrange a confidential discussion regarding equitable access and reasonable accommodations.
 If you've already arranged accommodations, please let me know if there's anything you want me to know beyond what's in the accommodations letter or if there are particular challenges that online learning poses for your specific circumstances.
+If you do not have official accomodations, I am still happy to discuss with you ways in which I can help you succeed in this class.

 The Assistive Technologies program brings together academic and technological resources to complement student classroom and computing needs, particularly in support of students with physical or learning disabilities.
 Accessibility features include text-to-speech (Kurzweil), speech-to-text (Dragon) software, and audio recording Smartpens.